Netflix to begin password-sharing crackdown in early 2023

 Following Netflix’s announcement last week that the company will offer a cheaper $6.99 option involving ads, they now are looking to “monetize account sharing.”

-In April, Netflix reported its first loss of subscribers in more than a decade, which had a negative impact on their stock.
+In April, Netflix reported its first loss of subscribers in more than a decade, which had a negative impact on its stock.
 At the time, executives blamed increased competition and password sharing.

 The company said it has landed on a “thoughtful approach” and announced Tuesday that those benefiting from sharing will have the ability to transfer their profiles into their own new accounts.